 - Wiseguy.
 "Lifeguard" (Vinnie Terranova's Mission Control) answers the telephone as "Sailor Hardware", run by Vinnie's "Uncle Mike".

-- LOST.
+- Lost.
 The Others recruit Juliet through Mittelos Bioscience.
-The Lost Experience probably had dozens of these, too.

 - Get Smart.
 Maxwell Smart pretends to be in the greeting card business.